Cannabidiol (CBD) products have been widely recognized for their potential health benefits for us and…

-Whether it’s the 4th of July or New Year’s Eve, when humans light up the sky with fireworks, there are many dogs who will be trembling with fear.
-No caring dog owner likes to see their pet cowering in terror, but fireworks anxiety in dogs is very common.
+Whether it’s the 4th of July, New Year’s Eve, or Memorial Day, when humans light up the sky with fireworks, there are many dogs who will be trembling with fear.
+No loving dog owner likes to see their pet cowering in terror, but fireworks anxiety in dogs is very common.
 So, what can you do to help your dog when fireworks are being used?
 What can you give a dog for fireworks anxiety?

 If you have a dog who is petrified of fireworks, here’s all the information you need on why your pet is frightened by fireworks and what you can do about it this 4th of July.

 The noise of a firework is very unnatural.
 It is very loud, and it comes without any warning.
-A dog’s hearing is much more sensitive than our own, so they are startled even more than we are.
+A dog’s hearing is much more sensitive than our own, so they startle much easier than we do.
 If your dog is nervous generally, fireworks could be terrifying for your pet.

 What Are the Symptoms of Dog Firework Anxiety?